navelpluisje/metalsmith-include/README.md

 # metalsmith-include

-  Include other source files as variables to use as sort-of partials.
-Works best with `metalsmith-templates`.
+  Make the contents of other source files as properties on a metalsmith file object.
+Can be used as a rudimentary partial system for `metalsmith-templates`.

 ## Example